 In fact, the whole place appears to be deserted except for a cleaner unhurriedly sweeping leaves from the pool.

 Another loud rumble bursts out, only this time it’s really close.
 In fact, it appears to be coming from the vicinity of my stomach.
 I still have no idea where the explosions are coming from but given the choice between death and breakfast I opt for the latter and head down to meet both my maker and the lovely lady serving up fresh cooked hoppers (rice pancakes made from fermented rice flour and coconut milk topped with a fried egg) in the dining room.

-She seems completely unphased by our impending death, but I figure if I’m going to die anyway, I can stop worrying about calories and stack my plate high with fragrant curries, a huge spoonful of dahl and a hit of milk rice.
+She seems completely unfazed by our impending deaths, but I figure at least if I’m going to die anyway, I can stop worrying about calories and stack my plate high with fragrant curries, a huge spoonful of dahl and a hit of milk rice.

 A waiter offers me tea, just as another explosion erupts and I dive under my table.
 He laughingly explains that the noise is just a bunch of fireworks set off in pots surrounding the restaurant to scare of the relentlessly cheeky crows that are lined up and eyeing off my breakfast.

-Relatively satisified that I am not going to die this morning, I decide to take my chances outside the hotel and when Dilan arrives he escort his overly imaginative charge to the rather fragrant Negombo Fish Market.
+Relatively satisified that I will not die this morning, I decide to take my chances outside the hotel.
+When Dilan arrives he kindly escorts his overly imaginative charge to the rather fragrant Negombo Fish Market.

 It’s a hive of early morning activity and I watch happily as fish are unloaded straight from the oruvas (outrigger canoes) that line the beach.

 Fisherman, with their sarongs tied high, fill baskets high with fish and haul them up the beach for cleaning.

-In an uncovered wet market, busy vendors sell the morning’s catch of yellowfin, squid, prawns and crabs, along with a bunch of unidentifiable sea creatures glinting in the sunlight.
+In the uncovered wet market, busy vendors sell the morning’s catch of yellowfin, squid, prawns and crabs, along with a bunch of unidentifiable sea creatures glinting in the sunlight.

-There’s blood and guts strewn everywhere as fish are scaled and gutted and there are cats and dogs waiting patiently by to sneak off with any stray object that might fly their way.
+There’s blood and guts strewn everywhere as fish are scaled and gutted, and cats and dogs are waiting patiently by to sneak off with any stray object that might fly their way.